adumont/adumont.github.io/calculators.md

 It was manufactured in Singapore in May 1995.

-## HP 19Bii
+## HP 19BII

-The HP-19Bii *Business Consultant* calculator included functions for solving financial calculations like time value of money, amortizing, interest rate conversion and cash flow.
+The HP-19B*II Business Consultant* calculator includes functions for solving financial calculations like time value of money, amortizing, interest rate conversion and cash flow.
 Business functionalities included percentage change, markup, currency exchange and unit conversions.
-It also had math capabilities such as trigonometry and graphing.
+It also has some scientific capabilities such as trigonometry and graphing.

 ![](../assets/img/HP19Bii.jpg)